 Kayaking is available all year round.
 As for the best time of day to go, sunset on the River Murray is simply magical.
-A Riverland tour operator we spoke to said 'At sunset the calm often settles, the birdlife is active and the reflections are beautiful.'

 Who can go

 Kayaking is suitable for all ages and no prior experience is necessary.
-Plus all the waters around Katarapko are rated as 'flatwater', with little or no current and protection from the wind – meaning they're perfect for first timers of all fitness levels, including kids.
+Plus all the waters around Katarapko are rated as ‘flatwater’, with little or no current and protection from the wind, meaning they’re perfect for first timers of all fitness levels, including kids.

 While you are there…

-There are heaps of other activities you can do at the River Murray National Park:
+There are heaps of other activities you can do at the Murray River National Park:

 - explore the river and creeks by boat and visit Bulyong Island.